LeNo-1/obsidian-git-sync/Human Nutrition.md

 ###### Structure of the alimentary canal and associated glands

 ###### Mouth
 In the mouth, food is physically digested by the action of the teeth and chemically digested by action of saliva.
 Saliva is produced by the salivary glands in the mouth and contains an enzyme called **amylase** which acts on starch.
 Saliva moistens the food making it easier to swallow.
-When swallowing a flap called the *epiglottis* closes off the opening
+When swallowing a flap called the *epiglottis* closes off the opening to the trachea preventing food going down the 'wrong way'

+###### Oesophagus
+This short tube carries food to the stomach by **a wave of muscular contraction of its wall** called *peristalsis*

+###### Stomach
+The cardiac and pyloric sphincter muscles trap the food in the stomach.
+It holds about a litre of food for up to 4 hours.
+Here the food is physically digested by the contraction of the muscles in the stomach wall.
+It is acted on chemically by gastric juice produced by gastric glands in the wall of the stomach. gastric juice contains (a) **mucous** which lines th